 But that’s not all.

 This feature also shows you the top five ASINs that you lost the sale to!
+Those are surely critical pieces of the puzzle – the answer as to your why’s you can’t beat your competitor when your product is far superior.

 I believe this is one of the most valuable pieces of data you could get for your business.
 Combined with the Item Comparison, you can really see where your listing is lacking.